 - Everyone can continue to strengthen the long-term care workforce and system in our state.

-- And, caregivers are empowered to provide the best quality care possible.
+- Caregivers are empowered to provide the best quality care possible.